EKGF/ekg-maturity/docs/article/introducing-kgi.md

 ## Knowledge Graph Indicator (KGI) Value

-When in scope for a named business (KG + Vector Value have a common Business Identifier) domain specific assessment criteria may explicitly reference the evidence-rating of a Knowledge Graph Indicator (KGI).
+When in scope, a Matrix Plot for a named business --- EKG + Dimension have a common Business Identifier --- subject area specific assessment criteria may explicitly reference the evidence-rating of a _Knowledge Graph Indicator_ (KGI).
-Wherein, the KGI is a type of Key Results Indicator (aka Key Risk Indicator) that incorporates process outcome as a maturity factor.
+Wherein, the KGI is a type of _Key Results Indicator_ that incorporates process outcome as a maturity factor.
 Whereas, content of the KG construct --- that lays out how specific business objects, events, situations are related --- has been subjected to a predefined treatment that inherently increased the value of that knowledge when utilized for the identified business capability.
-Whereby, a business capability may have one or more value vectors that are unique to their value chain.
+Whereby, a business capability may have one or more related dimension values that are unique to their value chain (of countable dimensional spaces).

 For example:

-- Business Impact Vector : Readability > Understandability > Influenceability
+- Business Impact Dimension : Readability > Understandability > Influenceability
-- FAIR Principles Vector :  Findability +  Accessibility +  Interoperability
+- FAIR Principles Dimension :  Findability +  Accessibility +  Interoperability

+!!! note

+    Matrix Plot for Systems Interoperability may have two axis --- workflow and dataset

-## Evidence Rating
+## Evidence Rating Dimension

-Evidence rating is often a scale that indicates quality of evidence, such as, high, moderate, low, and very low.
-Further, the method used to determine quality of evidence level is published.
+Evidence Rating Dimension is a countable dimensional space that indicates _Quality of Evidence Level_, such as, 5=High, 4=Moderate, 2=Low, 1=Very Low, 0=none.
+Further, the method & criteria used to determine quality of evidence level is published.
-As in,
+As in:

-- Formulaically, a process may be any combination of task, function, activity performed in a cycle that has a declared value + is specific to one or more Pillar domain
+- Formulaically: a process may be any combination of task, function, activity performed in a cycle that has a declared value + is specific to one or more Pillar dimensions.
-- Semantically, a process outcome may be defined as a domain specific goal, objective, proposed value proposition or measurable result identified for a particular strategy, plan, tactic or use case
+- Semantically, a process outcome may be defined as a capability specific goal, objective, proposed value proposition or measurable result identified for a particular strategy, plan, tactic or use case.
-- Cross Domain specific use cases can have different cycles and outcomes e.g.
+- Cross Pillar specific use cases can have different cycles and outcomes e.g.
     - intellectual property safeguards
     - data privacy protections
     - information security controls
     - value chain definitions

-- Quality of evidence that a KG was subjected to a predefined treatment may be:
+Evidence that KG was subjected to a predefined treatment could be that at least one critical Dimension has a level greater than 0 (none).
+Which could include:

 1. Actual process outcome was verified by semantic matching with planned outcome
 2. Process treatment was designed to enhance the value for a structure composed of same types of business objects, events, situations
-  3. KGI Zone Parameters (which identify salient properties, such as, the beginning-edge and the ending-edge of the particular knowledge graph) are within stated tolerances
+3. KGI Zone Parameters (which identify salient properties, such as, the beginning-edge and the ending-edge of the particular knowledge graph) are within stated range tolerances